Sparky-turned-Coder/coltsteelework2/README.md

 Cloned my Github repo onto seperate laptop today, 5/29/2025, so that I can work on my projects at home and away, pushing and pulling through bash.

 Finished section 6 of Colt Steele's web dev bootcamp on, 5/30/2025.# pythonwork

+Intention is to finish up CSS study this week and hop into the deep, unfamiliar world (to me) of javascript.